Celdir/cgraph/README.md

 # CGraph - composable graph

 TODO
+ - Refactor Graph traits so that iteration functions are in `Graph` and mutation ones are in `GraphMut`
+ - Add a lazy-generated graph where NId is a State and nodes, edges, and adj are lazily generated based on the state.
+ - Make `FlatAdjList` lazy-updating where it only reindexes on the first read after edges have been inserted.
  - Optimizations:
     - Create an EmptyContainer that implements both NodeContainer and EdgeContainer to be used when the node or edge type is `()`
     - Consider calculating paths by getting all edge ids first and then resolving edge data / nodes afterwards, better cache locality